Review & Rating

 This Company In Brief

-The company has informed us that it has stopped selling faucets from its website and intends to withdraw its faucets from the market entirely in June, 2018.
-Parts and warranty support will continue for customers that have already purchased faucets
+The company has informed us in April, 2018 that it had stopped selling faucets from its website and intends to withdraw its faucets from the market entirely in June, 2018.
+However, June has come and gone an the company is still selling faucets.

 Ruvati USA, Inc. is a Texas corporation owned by Ashraf Hossain.
 Mr. Hossain also owns Vantage Ideas Properties, Inc. which manages commercial buildings and was formerly associated with two other Texas companies, now defunct: Henry Home Improvement, Inc. ad X3 Security, LLC.